MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/micro-capabilities-for-website-links.md

 ---
 title: Micro-capabilities for website links
 author: v-ypalikila
-description: Use micro-capability templates and schema.org metadata to unfurl rich previews for your links in Microsoft Teams. ms.localizationpriority: medium ms.topic: conceptual ms.author: v-ypalikila
+description: In this article, lean how to use micro-capability templates and schema.org metadata to unfurl rich previews for your links in Microsoft Teams. ms.localizationpriority: high ms.topic: conceptual ms.author: v-ypalikila
 ---
 # Micro-capabilities for website links

 The most common way to share content in Microsoft Teams is through links.
 For any link, Teams unfurls a preview of the link into an Adaptive Card with the information such as image, title, and description.
-You can show rich unfurl previews of your links without installing your app in Microsoft Teams.
+You can use the **schema.org** metadata and the **micro-capability** templates to show rich unfurl previews of your links without installing your app in Microsoft Teams.

 ## Add schema.org to your website

 [Schema.org](https://schema.org/docs/gs.html) is an open-source standard for schemas of structured data on the internet.
-You can use the schema.org metadata and the micro-capability templates <!--- link to GitHub templates to be added after the PM shares the public link --> to unfurl rich previews of your links in Microsoft Teams.
+Add schema.org to your website and use the properties in the micro-capability templates <!--- link to GitHub templates to be added after the PM shares the public link --> to unfurl rich previews of your links in Microsoft Teams.

 ### Enable rich unfurl previews of links

+> [!NOTE]
+> If you've already added [schema.org](<https://schema.org/>) to your website, you can view the rich unfurl preview of your link by pasting it in the Teams message compose area.

-Specify the [schema.org](https://schema.org/) metadata and the supported `@type` attribute to your website.
+Specify the [schema.org](https://schema.org/) and the supported `@type` attribute to your website.
 For each `@type` attribute, include the properties available in the micro-capability template that apply to your website.

-To enable rich unfurl previews of your links, follow the steps:
+To enable rich unfurl previews of your links, follow these steps:

 1. In the index.html file, create a `<script>` element with the type as `application/ld+json`.